Skip to main content

 Written by David Stupek

-1. Open your profile menu on the bottom left side of your screen
+1. Click your profile icon (bottom left of your screen)

 Now you can map custom fields between Salesmsg Contacts and Salesforce Lead and Contact objects.
 Allowing you to seamlessly push contact data from Salesmsg into Salesforce, enabling streamlined contact management across both platforms.